 Therefore prepare your minds for action; discipline yourselves; set all your hope on the grace that Jesus Christ will bring you when he is revealed.
 (1 Peter 1:13)

 The one who testifies to these things says, “Surely I am coming soon.”
 Amen.
 Come, Lord Jesus!
 (Rev 22:20)

-Of course then there are lots of biblical passages that focus even more specifically on Advent themes and hopes associated with the coming of the Messiah.
-You can find these in my Devotions for Advent.
+Of course, then there are lots of biblical passages that focus even more specifically on Advent themes and hopes associated with the coming of the Messiah.
+You can find these in Hope is Born.

 So, though it’s correct to say that Advent itself is not taught in Scripture, and therefore Christians are free to observe it or not, it is equally correct to say that the emphases of Advent are thoroughly biblical.
 If the traditions of Advent help us to focus more on the Lord, to get in touch with our need for him, to replenish our hope, and to celebrate Christmas with greater meaning and depth, then I’m all for it.

 Want More Advent Content?

 Advent Devotions: Working Well in a Season of Waiting